-Attribute Description Peatland condition and hydrology Peat condition is varied across the sites; more detailed assessments based on vegetation, water table and impacts of any historic modifications will take place prior to site specific proposals being worked up for each area.
-ESC statement The site has a warm, highly exposed and wet climate.
+Attribute Description Peatland condition and hydrology Peat condition is varied across the sites; more detailed assessments based on vegetation, water table and impacts of any historic modifications will take place prior to site ESC statement specific proposals being worked up for each area.
+The site has a warm, highly exposed and wet climate.
 Exposure constraints may limit species options and the ability to thin woodlands without significant risk of windthrow.
 The soils are wet moisture status and vp2 very poor nutrient status.
 Wet soils may cause flotation problems for heavy machinery on establishment, and on harvesting, if only lightly crowned species are present (e.g. birch).
 Tree species recommendations in ESC do not take account of each countries regulatory approval process, so prior to including species in a forest plan advice should be sought from relevant forestry authorities.
-Accumulated Annual Temperature 1286 DAMs score 19 Current crop health and performance Crop stands on peat where varied across the forests: Salen: mostly poorly performing crops in Feith Bhàn, with the exception of better crops in the south-west boundary with the neighbours and alongside the road.
-Aintuim: consistently poor quality crops with the exception of areas on the northern fringe adjacent to non- peaty soils and small islands of better performing trees within the crop to the east.
-Crannich: A mixture of performance of crops, although the majority were poorly performing both on peaty soils and neighbouring soil types.

-Predicted Yield class of future rotations Future crop performance was assessed and can be seen on Map B for each forest.
+Accumulated Annual Temperature 1286 DAMs score 19 Current crop health and performance Crop stands on peat where varied across the forests: Aros: mostly poorly performing crops in Allt nan Tòrc, with the exception of patches of better crop isolated within the larger area.
+Poor quality and patchy residual crops in smaller Loch na Miol area to the east.
+Ardmore: consistently poor quality crops, mostly LP Predicted Yield class of future rotations Future crop performance was assessed and can be seen on Map B for each forest.
 As these are all first rotation forests, the performance of any theoretical second rotation stand depended on the fact that no drainage or fertilisation would be able to take place.
-Crop species was assumed to be SS, not LP which had consistently performed poorly throughout each of the forests.
-Area to be restored and target habitat Salen Feith Bhàn: 21 ha to be restored to peat as poorer performing crops; a further 6ha have unconfirmed soil types (still awaiting soil survey results) but due to their hydrological connectivity to the peat, these areas will be restored together.
-Target M15 (as per adjacent BB) Salen Allt nan Leòthdean: 18ha to be restored to peat; a further 3ha will have trees removed but no restoration due to thin nature of soils, restoration is not feasible.
-Adjacent identified Blanket Bog will result in a more landscape scale restoration project here.
-Target M15 (as per adjacent BB) Aintuim: 85 ha to be restored with poorer YC; 27ha with better YC also require to be restored as they impact on the hydrological unit as a whole and cannot be separated out.
-Target M15 (as per adjacent BB) Crannich: 74 ha to be restored with poorer YC; a further 29 ha of adjacent land with equally poor YC on non-peaty soils to be left open as a mosaic within the peat restoration.
-Target M17 (as per adjacent BB) Areas to be restocked PEW is proposed where YC indicate a potentially better crop but traditional restocking of a commercial crop is unfeasible due to logistical constraints of the isolated areas involved, and where PEW would benefit the site at a landscape scale.
+Crop species was assumed to be SS, not LP which had consistently performed poorly Area to be restored and target babitat throughout each of the forests.
+Aros - Allt nan Tòrc : of the 180ha site, 5ha is of non-deep Area to be restored and target habitat peat soil type (5v).
+Of the 175ha, 49ha is existing open land and 126ha is afforested deep peat.
+There are 41ha of afforested Potential to Restore peat soil types (10b/14w).
+Assessed deep peat soil types (9d/9e/9b/11b/13p) show 77ha to be restored to peat as poorer performing crops; a further 8ha are better performing crops but due to their hydrological connectivity to the peat, these areas will be restored together.
+Target M15 (as per adjacent BB) Aros - Loch nam Mìol: of the 17ha site, 7 ha is open land and 10ha to be restored to peat, of which 8ha are Presumption to restore (10b) and the remaining 2ha are Assessed 9e which will not achieve a YC>8.
+Target M15 Ardmore - Geàrr Abhainn: of the 86 ha site, 10ha is open land and 76ha of Assessed deep peat soil types (9b/9c/11c/13c) to be restored with poorer YC.
+Target M15 (as per adjacent BB) Areas to be restocked PEW is proposed where YC indicate a potentially better crop but traditional restocking of a commercial crop is unfeasible due to logistical constraints of the isolated areas involved, and where PEW would benefit the site at a landscape scale.